 Our relatively small geographic footprint limits our ability to diversify macro-economic risk.
 We lend primarily to privately held small and mid-sized businesses, not for profit institutions, institutional caliber commercial real estate developers and investors, and individuals in the Metropolitan Atlanta and Eastern Tennessee areas which may expose us to greater lending risks than those of banks lending to larger, better capitalized businesses with longer operating histories.
 As a community bank, we are less able to spread the risk of unfavorable local economic conditions than larger or more regional banks.
-Moreover, we cannot give any assurance that we will benefit from any market growth or favorable economic conditions in our primary market areas-Metropolitan Atlanta, the Interstate 75 corridor between Dalton, Georgia (approximately one hour north of Atlanta) and Jefferson City, Tennessee (approximately 30 minutes north of Knoxville, Tennessee) and the Interstate 40 corridor between Knoxville and Nashville, Tennessee-if they do occur.
+Moreover, we cannot give any assurance that we will benefit from any market growth or favorable economic conditions in our primary market areas--Metropolitan Atlanta and the Interstate 75 corridor between Dalton, Georgia (approximately one hour north of Atlanta) and Jefferson City, Tennessee (approximately 30 minutes north of Knoxville, Tennessee)---if they do occur.